wp-plugins/dandyid-services/readme.txt

 == Description ==

-**[DandyID](http://dandyid.org/) is a free service that enables you to connect, manage, and share all of your social identifiers from a single location.
-Let friends on one service find you quickly and easily on another!**
+**[DandyID](http://dandyid.org/) is a free service that enables you to connect, manage, and share all of your social identifiers from a single location.**

 **The DandyID Services Plugin:**